 If you want a simple box of single checks for the best price, Carousel Checks is your best bet.
-Each box contains 125 checks and costs less than $6.
+Each box contains 125 checks and costs $6.99.
 The design options and security features are limited, but this company has some of the most competitive prices for every category of design and security.
 This is one of the few services in our comparison that doesn’t include check registers and deposit tickets with every check order.

 Carousel Checks has the second-largest design catalog in our comparison, with 1,250 options.
 There aren’t many popular characters from the movie or television industry, but the design options are categorized by theme, including value checks, floral themes, scenic designs, and “fun and games” checks.